justgithubaccount/openai-realtime-ui/README.md

      - **Basic Auth**: Username/password authentication using the Basic scheme
      - **Bearer Token**: JWT or OAuth token authentication using the Bearer scheme
      - **Custom Header**: Any custom authentication header and value
-   - **Description**: Detailed explanation of the webhook's purpose and required parameters
+   - **Description**: Detailed explanation of the webhook's purpose and required parameters, use payload to describe the data to send to the webhook.

 All authentication credentials are stored securely in your browser's localStorage and are only sent to the specified API endpoints.